 Today was the annual “World Food Day” sponsored by the United Nations.
 This short list is a bit late, but the resources will be useful for any study of hunger issues and will be around for next year, too.

 Here are my choices for The Best Sites To Learn About World Food Day:

 ESL Holiday Lessons has a good series of activities about the day.

 The UN has a number of other accessible graphics on hunger issues.

 Global hunger worsening, warns UN is from the BBC and includes maps and graphics.

 World Food Day: Addressing Hunger Around the Globe is from The New York Times Learning Network.

 Global Hunger Index is an interactive map

-World Food Day USA has a number of resources.
+The World Food Programme has many resources.